ChrisTheShark/cassandra-migration/README.md

 ## Motivation

 There is no reason to migrate data between two nodes in the same cluster.
-There was a need to transfer data from one host on one cluster to another host in a different cluster to support business validation of the data within the from node.
+There was a need to transfer data from one host on one cluster to another host in a different cluster to support business validation of the data within the 'from' node.